Skip to main content

 How is the project going to share learning?

 CSH are leading experts in sustainable healthcare.
 We have developed education on sustainable specialties and have experience of working with professional bodies and the Q Community to utilise and share knowledge.
-We will develop educational resources on sustainable care home medicines management including:
+As a result of this project, we have developed a range of educational and informative resources on sustainable care home medicines management:

 Headshot Nuala Hampson

-Please contact Nuala Hampson, CSH’s Pharmacy Lead and Senior Educator, for more information or if you have any questions.
+Please contact Nuala Hampson, CSH’s Pharmacy Lead for more information or if you have any questions.